Skip to content

 Partners’ roles and responsibilities

-After the Pawarim Komuniti Partnerships Agreement has been signed, Pawarim Komuniti Partnerships partners will work together to implement successful clean energy projects.
+After the Pawarim Komuniti Partnership Agreement has been signed, the partners work together to implement successful clean energy projects.
 Each partner’s typical roles and responsibilities are summarised below.
-These will be specific to each project and will be discussed and agreed with each successful applicant.
+These are specific to each project and are discussed and agreed with each successful applicant.

 Project implementation partner (successful applicant)

-Nominate one person to oversee and coordinate project coordination.
+Nominate one person to oversee and coordinate project implementation.

 Work closely with ESIP to deliver the project in line with the project agreement.